UCL/ECON-CLUSTER/README.md

 module load gcc/5.2.0 nag/mbl6a24dnl matlab/r2015b
 ```

-#### b.
-No Graphical User Interface (GUI) or graphics

-At the time of writing it is not possible to access the Graphical User Interfaces of the software above in an interactive cluster session.
-Unfortunately, this is the case even if you specify `-X ` flag when logging in.

-This includes the GUI of MATLAB, Multi-Processor Stata, and any graphical packages in Julia.

 ## 6.2.
 Loading Software

 Below are some details on loading some of the most commonly used programs.

 ### 6.2.1.
 MATLAB

-To load (command line only) MATLAB run a command from the list below that corresponds to the version you wish to load.
+To load MATLAB run a command from the list below that corresponds to the version you wish to load.

 ```sh
 module load gcc/5.2.0 nag/mbl6a24dnl matlab/r2015b